 Alicia is an attorney in Taft's Litigation practice group focusing on discovery and case management.
+She serves as the Firm's eDiscovery and Litigation Services Group Chair.
 With more than 15 years of experience, Alicia provides extensive knowledge and skill in complex eDiscovery issues, case development, fact investigations, and narrative development in internal investigations, white collar cases and complex commercial litigation matters.
 She blends her legal, technical and management experience to provide clients with the most effective and efficient discovery and investigative solutions.

 As both a former BigLaw and in-house attorney, Alicia has represented Fortune 500 companies, banks, broker-dealers, C-suite executives and financial institutions in investigations and prosecutions by the U.S. Securities and Exchange Commission, the Department of Justice, the Illinois Inspector General and the Illinois Attorney General.
 She also has experience in Financial Industry Regulatory Authority arbitrations and commercial civil disputes.

 Alicia dedicates a notable portion of her practice to pro bono matters.
 Her experience includes representing an individual in both a state post-conviction and federal habeas corpus petition alleging illegal search and seizure and judicial bias.
 The case gained worldwide attention and was featured in a documentary and several television crime dramas.
 Alicia also argued for executive clemency in the state of Illinois on behalf of the same client.
 She has also represented numerous clients seeking asylum in the United States who have fled persecution in their home countries and has volunteered as a victim advocate at the Domestic Violence Legal Clinic since 2010.

 - Chicago Tribune, "Inmate's Supporters Ask for Clemency in Infamous 1993 Bucktown Murder," July 11, 2017